quince-science/quince_website/content/_index.md

 ![QuinCe screenshot](/qc_screenshot.png)

 ### Using QuinCe
 This site hosts a publicly accessible version of the [QuinCe app](https://app.quince.science) for anyone to use.
 You can register an account with your email address, and use the [Tutorials](https://quince.science/tutorials) to learn how to use it.
 Automated data workflow tools are not available for this version, and support is limited.
-However, you can email [steve.jones@vliz.be](mailto:steve.jones@vliz.be) if you have questions.
+However, you can email [quince@quince.science](mailto:quince@quince.science) if you have questions.

 QuinCe can be deployed by anyone wishing to provide more comprehensive support for their own institution or project, and to set up automated data flows using the API.
-Contact [steve.jones@vliz.be](mailto:steve.jones@vliz.be) for more information.
+Contact [quince@quince.science](mailto:quince@quince.science) for more information.

 QuinCe is licenced under [GPL v3.0](https://github.com/quince-science/QuinCe/blob/master/LICENSE).